Sunflower Bodyworks offers massage and yoga to support your quest for wellness, increased energy and stress reduction.

 Kathleen Maroney-Hesser, Owner

 Kathleen is the founder and guiding practitioner of Sunflower Bodyworks.
 In 2004 she completed massage therapy training at Potomac Massage Training Institute.
 She has served on the teaching staff of PMTI and is a member of the American Massage Therapy Association.
 In 2005, she completed yoga teacher training at the Kripalu Center for Yoga & Health.
-Kathleen is a member of the Kripalu Yoga Teachers Association, and Yoga Alliance since 2005.
+Kathleen is a member of the Kripalu Yoga Teachers Association.

 In addition to various levels of Kripalu Yoga, Kathleen offers specialized classes in meditation, yin yoga and adaptive yoga.
 Kathleen believes that yoga is more than something we do – rather it is a way being in your body, in your life.
 This understanding is reflected in her open-hearted and joyful teaching style.